 Lightstream

-Lightstream offers loans from 4.9% APR (with autopay).
+Lightstream offers loans with a maximum APR of 25.99% (with autopay).
 You can take up to seven years to repay the loan.
 The maximum loan amount is $100,000.

 Will an installment loan affect your credit score?